10 Best Golf Tips for Senior Golfers in 2024

 Head design is the make of the iron.
 There are a few different types of iron: blades, cavity backs, and forged irons.

-• Blades are a skinny iron head that are difficult to hit consistently.
+• Blades are skinny iron heads that are difficult to hit consistently.
 These irons are meant for the advanced golfer who generates a lot of club head speed.

 • Cavity backs are an in-between club for advanced players who are looking for a bit more forgiveness than a blade.